-Michelle Jolly is our Designated Safeguarding & Wellbeing Lead.
-She offers support to our children and families at Sythwood Primary & Nursery School and can help signpost you to the correct support service for you or your children's needs.
+Mrs Michelle Jolly is our Safeguarding & Wellbeing Lead.
+She offers support and advice to our children and families at Sythwood Primary & Nursery School and can help signpost you to the correct support service for you or your children's needs.

 * Families in need of general advice or guidance.

-* Families who are experiencing times of change through separation, bereavement, illness or general life's pressure.
+* Families who are experiencing times of change through separation, bereavement, illness or life's ongoing pressures.

 * Families who are experiencing difficulty with children attending school regularly.

 * Children who have become anxious, withdrawn or unsettled

 Families can get in touch with Mrs Jolly via the school office during the below hours:

 8.30 - 4.00pm: Monday and Friday

 9.30 - 4.00pm: Tuesday